CartoDB/mobile-sdk/docs/guides/07-mobile-routing.md

 **Routing** in CARTO Mobile SDK provides navigation info from a defined start location to a defined end location.

-The calculated route includes waypoints and instructions and can be displayed as turn-by-turn directions on your map, based on the transportation mode that you specified.
+The calculated route includes waypoints and instructions.
+It can be displayed as turn-by-turn directions on your map, based on the transportation mode that you specified.
-Routing functionality through the Mobile SDK includes [online routing](#online-routing), based on CARTOs online service (or third party services), and [offline routing](#offline-routing), which requires that you install an offline data package on your local device.
+Routing functionality through the Mobile SDK includes [online routing](#online-routing), based on CARTOs online service (or third party services), and [offline routing](#offline-routing), which requires that you install an offline data package (usually through **Package Manager**) on your local device.

 Mobile SDK supports the following routing features: